|

 The Parts and Building The Old Radio up From Scratch

-Recently, while cleaning out a back room of the
+Recently, while cleaning out a back

 that I should do something about it or throw it out.
 Well, I